leonyork/xk6-output-timestream/README.md

 ## Usage

 This output is written as an extension to K6 using [xk6 extensions](https://github.com/grafana/xk6) - this is **experimental**.

+You can use this extension by either:

+- Taking the k6 executable from [the latest release](https://github.com/leonyork/xk6-output-timestream/releases) and following the [instructions on running k6](https://k6.io/docs/get-started/running-k6/).
+- Using the Docker image from [the latest release](https://github.com/leonyork/xk6-output-timestream/releases) and following the [instructions on running k6](https://k6.io/docs/get-started/running-k6/).
-You'll need to build this into K6 - see [the custom build instructions](https://github.com/grafana/xk6#custom-builds).
+- Building this extension into K6 - see [the custom build instructions](https://github.com/grafana/xk6#custom-builds).

 ### Configuration